Amazon.com closes deal to buy MGM movie studio

 Nearly a year later, Amazon is clear of regulatory hurdles.
 The European Commission approved the deal Tuesday, with no conditions.
 Likewise, Amazon earlier informed the FTC that it had "substantially complied" with requests for information about the deal.

-According to Amazon, MGM's staff will join the organization of Mike Hopkins, senior vice president of Prime Video and Amazon Studios.
+According to Amazon, MGM's staff will join the organisation of Mike Hopkins, senior vice president of Prime Video and Amazon Studios.

 MGM bolsters Amazon Prime Video's offering with more than 4,000 film titles, as well as this year's Oscar-nominated "Licorice Pizza" and a long list of television shows that may help Amazon compete with streaming rivals Netflix and Disney+.

-"We welcome MGM employees, creators, and talent to Prime Video and Amazon Studios, and we look forward to working together to create even more opportunities to deliver quality storytelling," he said in a statement.
+"We welcome MGM employees, creators, and talent to Prime Video and Amazon Studios, and we look forward to working together," he said in a statement.

+An FTC spokeswoman declined to comment on the specific transaction but noted that the agency may challenge a deal after it closes "if it determines that it violates the law."

 The FTC has a broader probe open into Amazon as part of government antitrust investigations begun under the Trump administration into the four big tech platforms, including Facebook and Google.